arcology-network/.github/profile/README.md

 ## Cluster Deployment :desktop_computer: +...+ :desktop_computer:

-On Arcology, a node is no longer is a single machine but can be a cluster of computers with different functional modules deployed.
-Connected by high-speed network, all the machines can work collaboratively to share the workload (execution/storage/bandwidth).
+On Arcology, a node is no longer is a single machine but can be a group of computers with different functional modules deployed.
+Connected by high-speed network, all the machines can work collaboratively to share the workload (execution/storage/bandwidth) like one.
 The overall throughput is proportional to amount of the resources available.

-In case the workload outgrows the resources of a single virtual machine, you can scale up using a machine cluster to run a single node.
+In case the workload outgrows the resources of a single virtual machine, try the cluster mode.

 ## Parallel Execution :rocket: